10 Ways for Independent Contractors to Navigate Slow Business Periods

 7. Update Your Online Presence

-Joining an online consulting job marketplace like MBO’s to expand your reach to potential clients.
+Joining an online talent marketplace like MBO’s can also expand your reach to potential clients.
 Establishing a presence in job marketplaces gives you an opportunity to promote your skills and experience and showcase your business.

 9. Pursue Client Testimonials